Visitors learn from the trailside exhibit on the Bristlecone Loop Trail. Credit: Michael Okimoto.

 Enhancing the Visitor Experience

 The Foundation has funded and managed numerous Park upgrades in order to enhance visitors’ experiences.
-This includes the construction of a living museum exhibit on the Bristlecone loop trail, installation of a new wayside experience at Mather Overlook, and trail improvement projects.
-We also support Park staff members who connect with thousands of visitors, including multiple AmeriCorps interns each year.
+This includes the construction of a living museum exhibit on the Bristlecone loop trail, installation of a new wayside experience at Mather Overlook, trail improvement projects, and more.
+We support Park staff members who connect with thousands of visitors, including multiple AmeriCorps interns each year.
 The Foundation also supports popular Park events, such as the annual BioBlitz and Astronomy Festival and Artist-in-Residence program.

 Improving Visitor Safety